 In connection with lending activities, QNB periodically establishes impairment allowances for loan losses, which are recorded in its income statement.
 QNB's overall level of impairment allowances is based upon its assessment of prior loss experience, the volume and type of lending being conducted, collateral held, industry standards, past due loans, economic conditions and other factors related to the recoverability of various loans.
-Although QNB endeavours to establish an appropriate level of impairment allowances based on expected credit losses determined in accordance with IFRS 9 and incorporating forward looking parameter estimates and probabilistic scenarios, it might be possible, for example, due to economic stress situations or changes in the regulatory environment, that QNB has to significantly increase its impairment allowances for loan losses.
+Although QNB endeavours to establish an appropriate level of impairment allowances based on expected credit losses determined in accordance with IFRS 9 and incorporating forward-looking parameter estimates and probabilistic scenarios, it might be possible, for example, due to economic stress situations or changes in the regulatory environment, that QNB has to significantly increase its impairment allowances for loan losses.

 Any significant increase in impairment allowances for loan losses or a significant change in QNB's estimate of the risk of loss inherent in its portfolio of non-impaired loans, as well as the occurrence of loan losses in excess of the impairment allowances allocated with respect thereto, would have an adverse effect on its business, results of operations, financial condition and prospects.
-IFRS 9 will, when introduced for reporting periods commencing on 1 January 2018, replace IAS 39 and introduce an 'expected credit loss' model for the measurement of the impairment of financial assets, such that it is no longer necessary for a credit event to have occurred before a credit loss is recognised.
-While the expected impact of IFRS 9 on QNB's calculation of impairment allowances is uncertain, QNB expects that the existing risk reserve that the QCB requires banks to hold, amounting to QR7 billion (U.S.\$1.9 billion) as at 30 September 2017, would help offset the possible additional impact arising from the adoption of IFRS9.
-QNB also expects that the existing loan loss coverage ratio, amounting to 110.6 per cent. as at 30 September 2017, will help ease the transition to IFRS 9 when formally introduced in Qatar.
-Upon adoption of IFRS 9, with effect from 1 January 2018, the initial impact will be recorded against QNB's consolidated statement of changes in equity, and in the subsequent periods the impact will be recorded to QNB's consolidated income statement.
+Following the adoption of IFRS 9 from 1 January 2018, the initial impact is recorded against QNB's consolidated statement of changes in equity, and in the subsequent periods the impact will be recorded to QNB's consolidated income statement.